Distributors, exhibitors happy as MHA allows increase in theatre occupancy | Entertainment

-Film exhibitors and cinema hall owners on Wednesday welcomed the decision of the Ministry of Home Affairs (MHA) to increase the capacity of theatres and described the move as ''a big shot in the arm'' for the film industry that will help the entertainment sector get back on its feet.
+Film exhibitors and cinema hall owners have welcomed the decision of the Ministry of Home Affairs (MHA) to increase the capacity of theatres and described the move as ''a big shot in the arm'' for the film industry that will help the entertainment sector get back on its feet.

 The MHA on Wednesday allowed cinema halls and theatres to operate with more people in fresh COVID-19 reopening guidelines, to be effective from February 1.